Skip to Content

 The landscapes that one of the biggest rivers in the world uncovers are nothing short of spectacular.
 The train also passes by one of the oldest Russian cities and the oldest cities along the Volga: Yaroslavl, built in 1010.
 Today the city is a UNESCO World Heritage Site.
 Yaroslavl’s architecture is the ultimate mix between the Russian and the Western and you’ll surely be impressed.

-2. Yekaterinburg and the Ural
+2. Yekaterinburg And The Ural

 Yekaterinburg travel tips

-3. Kazan
+3. Tyumen

-4. Tobolsk
+4. Omsk

-5. Irkutsk
+7. Irkutsk

 irkutsk russia